sigasi/sigasi_insights/content/manual/eclipse/editor.md

 ## Include Paths and Initial Preprocessor Definitions

-The fastest way to add an include path is to run the Quick Fix on \``include` errors in the editor.
+Sigasi attempts to resolve missing Include Paths automatically.
+However, it is highly recommended that the include paths be explicitly configured to ensure the include path order is accurate.
+There are several ways to add include paths.
+A Quick Fix is available on [\``include` warnings]({{< ref "manual/rules/verilog_missing_include_path.md" >}}) in the editor which will automatically add the missing include path.
+Include paths can also be added through the `Add to Include Paths` context menu item in the [Project Explorer]({{< ref "manual/eclipse/views.md#project-explorer-view" >}}).
-You can configure the include paths of your SystemVerilog projects in the **Verilog Preprocessor** property page.
+You can configure the include paths in the **Verilog Preprocessor** property page as well.
 Right-click your project and select **Properties > Verilog Preprocessor**.
 Here you can `Add` and `Remove` include paths using the buttons on the right.
 You can also move the order of the include paths using the `Up` and `Down` buttons.
 The `Import...` and `Export...` buttons can be used to transfer a semicolon-separated (`;`) list of include paths from and to the clipboard.